IBM/cloud-native-starter/workshop/01-introduction.md

 **Web-App**

-The is the UI for the user and only displays the given entries.
+The is the UI for the user and displays the given entries.
+Here you can see a picture of the UI.

 ![cns-introduction-01](images/cns-introduction-01.png)